-When humanity disobeyed God and missed the mark, God in his eternal wisdom decided to save humanity by sending his own son to this world to die on the cross.
-The vicarious death was for the purpose of sending light into this world immersed in the darkness of sin.
+When humanity disobeyed God and missed the mark, God in His eternal wisdom decided to save humanity by sending His own Son to this world to die on the cross.
+The vicarious death carried the purpose of sending light into this world immersed in the darkness of sin.
 Light is another expression of salvation.

 In John 1:4-5 we read “In him was life, and the life was the light of men.
 The light shines in the darkness, and the darkness has not overcome it.”
 Again John writes in 1:9, “The true light, which gives light to everyone, was coming into the world.”
 All of us who share the light of Christ by believing in his death and resurrection are expected to reflect the same light.

 First and foremost, we should walk in the light of Christ as we are called to be light and guide others to the light.
 God deserves our true worship for calling us to walk in the light and to be light to others.
 In other words, we worship the triune God for saving us and making us a channel of salvation to others.

 The other way of understanding God’s plan of our salvation is that God wants us to be righteous.
 Paul in 2 Corinthians 13:7 writes “But we pray to God that you may not do wrong—not that we may appear to have met the test, but that you may do what is right, though we may seem to have failed.”